boraaltinok/privacy-policy/physics-ai-support.md

 ## Frequently Asked Questions

-### How do I ask a science question with Photoscience?
+### How do I ask a science question with Physics Solver?
 To ask a science question and get answers, follow these steps:
-1. Open Science Helper App.
+1. Open the App.
 2. Tap the first icon on the navbar.
 3. Select and crop your question using the Camera Screen, or type your question directly in the Messaging Screen.
 4. Our AI tutor will process and answer your question.

 ### How can I type a question directly?
 To type a question directly and get answers, follow these steps:
-1. Open Science Helper App.
+1. Open Physics Solver App.
 2. Tap the chat bubble icon on the navbar.
 3. Type your question in the Messaging Screen.
 4. Our AI tutor will process and answer your question.